 - Building a small hydroelectric plant

 - Building bridges for logging roads and hiking trails

 - Operation of a backcountry rental cabin (with my wife Ann)

 - Setting up a skyline system for laying pipe for a hydroelectric project

-My unique and varied background and interest in specialty wood products, specialty designed equipment, and alternate power production has been of value as a volunteer Director.
+My unique and varied background and interest in specialty wood products, specialty designed equipment, and alternate power production have been of value as a volunteer Director.

-Helping move the VCF and VIP forward with mill design, construction and developing specialty market opportunities has been rewarding.
+Helping move the VCF and VIP forward with mill design, construction and development of specialty market opportunities have been rewarding.
 The long-term vision set in the early years of the VCF of a diverse local forest-based industry, adding value and jobs to our raw materials is coming one step closer.

 I appreciate the opportunity to contribute my knowledge and experience to both the VCF and VIP.